 Data in the chart are given in millions of tourists.
 The red line represents the average of all 3 countries in North America.

-Revenues in tourismIn 1995, tourism revenues amounted to 93.74 bn USD, or about 1.2 percent of the gross national product.
-This corresponded to about 79.73 m tourists at that time and roughly 1,176 USD per person.
-Within 24 years, the country's dependence on tourism has decreased slightly.
-In the last year of the survey, the revenue now amounts to 233.46 bn USD, accounting for 1.1 percent of the gross national product.
-Each visitor now spends an average of 1,406 USD for his holiday in the United States.
+Revenues in tourismIn 1995, tourism revenues amounted to 93.74 billion USD, or about 1.2 percent of the gross national product.
+This corresponded to about 79.73 million tourists at that time and roughly 1,176 USD per person.
+Within 25 years, the country's dependence on tourism has decreased slightly.
+Before the outbreak of the Covid-19 pandemic, sales took up $239.45 billion billion, 1.1 percent of gross national product.
+Thus, each visitor spent an average of $1,447 on their vacation in the United States.

 All data for the United States in detail

 |Year||Number||Receipts||% of GNP||Receipts|